General Program Information

 Are summer classes required?

 Summer classes are not required, but may be necessary if you participate in fall recruiting.
-Students participating in recruiting (all students without a full-time job offer) are not allowed to take more than four classes during the fall semester.
-With 10 courses to complete within the MACC, and typically no more than five courses being allowed during the spring semester, you will traditionally need to take a summer class to complete the program.
+Students participating in recruiting (all students without a full-time job offer) are not allowed to take more than 4 classes during the fall semester.

-If you do not have a summer internship, we recommend taking at least one class the summer before fall recruiting so that you can graduate in May and focus on passing any remaining parts of the CPA exam after graduation.
+If you do not have a summer internship, we recommend taking at least one class the summer before fall recruiting so that you can graduate in May.
 You may also take classes, and graduate, the following summer.

 Can I attend the MACC program on a part-time basis or at another USC campus?

-The MACC program was designed as a full-time program and the majority of the students attend on a full-time basis.
-All of the required graduate accounting and tax courses are only offered on the Columbia campus during the hours of 8 a.m. to 5:30 p.m.
-They meet for one hour and fifteen minutes on either Monday and Wednesday or Tuesday and Thursday.
+The MACC program is not offered online, as distance education, or at any other USC regional campus.
+The program was designed as a full-time program and the majority of the students attend on a full-time basis.
+All of the required MACC courses are only offered on the Columbia campus during the hours of 8 a.m. to 5:30 p.m.

-What is the rate of job placement after graduation for students who went through the USC MACC Program?
+What is the job placement rate for students who went through the MACC Program?

 Past placement of MACC students has been excellent.
-Over the past several years, almost 100 percent of USC MACC students who are permanent residents of the United States have been placed by the time they graduate.
+Over the past several years, nearly 100 percent of UofSC MACC students have been placed by the time they graduate.

 Some of the primary factors in job placement are: